burkeholland/quick-start/src/chapters/chapter2.md

 </Page>
 ```

-If you run your code in an emulator, you'll find that you can now navigate to your registration view and back again by clicking the appropriate buttons.

 - Notice the function that is invoked when the Page is loaded: we'll take a look at the 'load' function in the code-behind file that we'll construct next.
 - Notice also the way we load an image, with its source as "res://logo" and its stretch attribute set to 'none'.
 We'll talk more about handling images below as well.
 - Finally, note the TextField's two-way binding, set up to bind its text to "user.email_address" or "user.password".
 We'll also discuss data-binding below.